OSGConnect/connectbook/osgconnect-storage.md

 Here, the `username` is your login name..
 For convenience, the stash and public directories are accessed from home.
 Here, the `username` is your login name.

 ## home
-Home is meant for storing files for quick access.
-Usually, files such as program files, parameter files, scripts, etc. are kept in your `/home` directory.
-Soft and hard disk quota are imposed on home for each user.
-The soft disk quota is 20 GB and the hard disk quota is 100 GB.
-When a user exceeds his soft quota, the system sends email notifications on weekly basis.
-When a user exceeds his hard quota, he will loose the to write on home system.
+Home is meant for storing files long-term.
+Usually, files such as source code, parameter files, scripts, etc. are kept in your `/home` directory.
+The disk quota on home is 20 GBs.
+When a user exceeds his quota, the system will send email notifications.
+Eventually the system will also block creating new files.

 Home filesystem is not suitable to run your HTCondor jobs.
-It is a good practice to run all your jobs under the `stash` or the `local-scratch` directory.
+It is a good practice to run all your jobs under the `local-scratch` or `stash` directories.

 ## local-scratch
-`local-scratch` is meant for temporary storage.
+`local-scratch` is meant for temporary storage, and is implemented as fast local disk for each submit node.
 It is a good practice to run your jobs on `local-scratch` and move the output data to a secondary local disk as soon as possible.
-The data on `local-scratch` is removed after 30 days and is not backed up.
+NOTE: data on `local-scratch` is automatically removed after 30 days and is not backed up.

 ## stash
 Stash provides medium term storage for users.
-Like home, there is no disk quota imposed on stash.
+Stash is a distributed shared filesystem mounted on all our submit nodes, and is therefore slower than local-scratch.
+There is no disk quota imposed, nor a automatic purge, on stash.
 However, the data on stash is not backed up, so you should regularly transfer your data on stash to a long term archival system.
-If you are transfering more than 10GB, please use the Globus transfer service.
+If you are transfering a large amount of data, please use the Globus transfer service.
 For more details check the articles on [data transfer techniques](https://support.opensciencegrid.org/solution/folders/5000260918).

 ## public
 Files placed in the '~public' directory are publicly accessible via WWW as `http://stash.osgconnect.net/+username`.
 The data on `~/public` is accessible to the jobs on remote worker machine via the wget command.
 For more details of using public for condor input file transfer,  [click here](https://support.opensciencegrid.org/solution/articles/5000639798-access-stash-remotely-using-http).